Installing PostgreSQL on Linux

 Navigate to the "Connections and Authentication" entry.

-Remove the hashtag (#) in front of the following entry:
+Remove the hashtag (#) from the following entry:

 #listen_addresses ='localhost'